Vsevolod-Dubin/insidersale_bot/README.md

 - Django 4.2+
 - python-telegram-bot
 - OpenAI API
-- SQLite (with optional Persistent Disk support on Render)
+- SQLite (with optional Persistent Disk)

-## 🚀 Deployment

-The project is designed to be deployed on [Render.com](https://render.com).
-No PostgreSQL or webhook setup required.
+Both the Django server and Telegram bot are run in a single process using `serve_and_run_bot.py`.

 ### How to run locally